Foods for Healthy Bones

 Frequently Asked Questions

-The best foods for bone health include dairy products like milk, cheese, and yogurt; leafy greens such as kale and broccoli; fatty fish like salmon and sardines; nuts and seeds, especially almonds and chia seeds; and fortified foods such as plant-based milks and cereals.
+The best foods for bone and joint health include dairy products like milk, cheese, and yogurt; leafy greens such as kale and broccoli; fatty fish like salmon and sardines; nuts and seeds, especially almonds and chia seeds; and fortified foods such as plant-based milks and cereals.

 Oranges are one of the best fruits for bones, as they are rich in vitamin C, which supports collagen production and is essential for bone structure.
 Bananas are also beneficial due to their high potassium content, which helps maintain bone density by neutralizing bone-depleting acids in the body.